 This is the problem with what I call the “communication’s first” approach to ‘Branding’.
 Our industry, our clients (and our planners) are stuck defining a brand from the things that communications can most easily effect (image, personality, symbols, metaphors, attributes, benefits, reasons to believe, etc.) and they haven’t changed their brand thinking to take account the fact that communications are declining in effectiveness, especially where perceptions and reality are out of sync.
 Planners and agencies need to make in-roads into the whole organization, beyond the client’s marketing department.
 They need to get deeper into the organizational structures and systems that define the reality of the business.

 "Keeping it real with clients is more important than ever.
 Don’t fall into their marketing bullshit trap.
 Call them on it.
 Challenge their image aspirations with strategies that demand they change the reality of the business, because this is the fastest and most effective way to change perception."

-I know this bit is tough from an agency perspective and I think that’s why I work less and less with agencies these days and increasingly more directly with clients and management consultants.
+I know this bit is tough from an agency perspective.
 However, it’s not impossible if you stick to the belief that a brand is more than just the story you tell about the company.